 To figure this out, just multiply the watts by 1.5.
 So a 700-watt fridge has a surge load of 1050 Watts.

 But this is great news for people in the market for a new fridge that they want to run on solar power.
 Now it takes fewer panels to run a fridge which means you can save money by running more appliances on solar, or save money by having to buy fewer solar panels.
 Win-win!

 What Equipment Will I Need To Run A Refrigerator On Solar Power?

-In general, in order to power household appliances using solar power you will need solar panels, 160 amp hour battery, a charge controller, a power inverter, and all of the associated wires, cables, and framing.
+In order to power a refrigerator or other household appliances using solar power, you will need solar panels, a 160 amp hour battery, a charge controller, a power inverter, and all of the associated wires, cables, and framing.

 Solar panels alone aren’t going to do much for you.
 You’re going to need some other gear to fill out your solar array and to get your home working on solar power.

-Solar panels are only going to draw energy from the sun while it’s getting direct contacts with the suns rays.
-Some estimates say that you get the full brunt of solar rays for about 4 hours each day, with a ramp up in the morning and a drift off in the evening.
+Solar panels are only going to draw energy from the sun while it’s getting direct contact with the sun’s rays.
+Some estimates say that you get the full brunt of solar rays for about 4 hours each day, with a ramp-up in the morning and drift-off in the evening.

 That’s not going to do you much good at night or when it’s very overcast out.
 So you’ll need some batteries to store all that solar energy.
 Most people use a 160 amp hour battery which means it will provide 8 amps of power per hour for 20 hours.

 But there are 24 hours in a day…what happens during those 4 hours?
 Well, remember, your battery is charging up during the daylight hours and still pushing energy to your fridge, so there is plenty of overlap to keep your appliances going.